MonaSolutions/librtmfp/INSTALL.md

 **Prerequisites:**

-- You must install first librtmp and libspeex developer versions (see next point) to have RTMP and speex working,
+- You must install first libx264, librtmp and libspeex developer versions (see next point) to have h264, RTMP and speex working,
 - You can remove --enable-debug if you doesn't want to debug ffmpeg,
+- You can remove --enable-librtmp and libspeex if you don't need them,
 - You can also remove --enable-libx264 and --enable-gpl if you don't need h264 encoder,
 - Install SDL-devel (or libsdl-dev) if you want to compile ffplay.